![]() ![]() |

 Albuquerque.
 Getting that reaction was really amazing.
 It let us know

-that we were onthe right path."
+that we were onthe right path."-

 GABRIEL GAMBINO